-Trail climbs from the Colorado River at Dotsero to the Flat Tops through mountain brush and pinyon - juniper woodland, eventually reaching forested land.
+The Dotsero-Ute Trail climbs from the Colorado River at Dotsero to the Flat Tops through mountain brush and pinon-juniper woodlands, eventually reaching forested land.
 The scenery is panoramic, and wildlife watching is good.
-The Ute Indians originally used the trail until late 1800's for access over the Flat Tops to the Meeker area.
-It was also used by prospectors to access the Caronate mining area for a short lived silver rush in the early 1900's and later became a National Forest trail and wagon road until replaced by the Coffee Pot Road.
+The Ute Indians originally used the trail until the late 1800s for access over the Flat Tops to the Meeker area.
+Prospectors also used it to access the Caronate mining area for a short-lived silver rush in the early 1900s.
+The trail later became a National Forest trail and wagon road until it was replaced by Coffee Pot Road.

-From I-70 at Dotsero go north on the Colorado River Road.
-(Eagle county 301) about 0.5 miles to trail head on the West Side.
-Although the trail connects to other trails into the Flat Tops, presently it lacks public access over several segments and therefore dead-ends about 3 miles above the trailhead.
-Use limited to hiking, mountain biking, and horseback riding; motorized vehicles are prohibited.
+From I-70 at Dotsero, go north on Colorado River Road (Eagle county 301) about 0.5 miles to the trailhead on the west side.
+Although the trail connects to other trails into the Flat Tops, presently it lacks public access over several segments and dead-ends about 3 miles above the trailhead.
+Use is limited to hiking, mountain biking and horseback riding; motorized vehicles are prohibited.

 Gravel parking area.

 About 3 miles to the end of public access.
 Elevation ranges from 6,150 to 8,000 feet.

 USGS 1: 24,000 quadrangles: Dotsero